Mokhtar2121/DataBaseProject_premier_league/README.md

 ### 4. Application Layer

  I designed a client application that is capable of connecting to the database hosted on a remote MySQL server.
-The application have the following functionalities: <br />
+The application which based on Flask tech, have the following functionalities: <br />

 ■ Add a new user review on a match <br />